microsoft/Validate-DCB/README.md

 # Scenarios

-Validate-DCB will provide configuration feedback for one or more nodes or clusters across a variety of scenarios including:
+Validate-DCB will provide configuration validation for one or more nodes or clusters across a variety of scenarios including:

-&emsp;&emsp; :arrow_right: **Native RDMA Adapters (NDK Mode 1)**
+&emsp;&emsp; :arrow_right: **Native RDMA Adapters (Mode 1)**

-&emsp;&emsp; :arrow_right: **Host vNIC RDMA (NDK Mode 2)** with vNICs in the parent partition
+&emsp;&emsp; :arrow_right: **Host vNIC RDMA (Mode 2)** with vNICs in the parent partition

 &emsp;&emsp; :arrow_right: **Combination scenarios** with both Native RDMA and Host Virtual NICs

 &emsp;&emsp; :arrow_right: **Multiple virtual switches** with RDMA enabled adapters

-> :warning: As previously mentioned, this tool will not configure your systems.
-Therefore, please make sure you have configured your systems to the best of your ability.
-For step-by-step instructions, please see the [Converged NIC Guide](https://aka.ms/ConvergedRDMA).
+> :warning: For step-by-step configuration instructions, please see the [Converged NIC Guide](https://aka.ms/ConvergedRDMA).
+Alternatively, you can use the deployment options in version 2

 # Test Overview